c-marsh/Break-it/README.md

 - Pause screen when game is paused shows the details on how to pause or mute the game, along with current score and balls remaining
 - Gameover screen features final score and previous highscore.
 If this game provided the highscore the text is changed to reflect that you've beaten your previous best.
 Instructions provided to restart game.

-## 2.2 Levels
+## 2.2 Play Screen

-Levels are comprised of a grid of up to 11 bricks wide and 5 rows high.

-6 unique levels are currently implemented in the game, however a feature is that as a result of their construction as an array, it is simple and quick to add more.
+This features a ball, 2 paddles and bricks.
+The corners contain information about the level, score, and how many lives left.

 ## 2.3 Lives

 The game starts with 3 lives.
 This could be easily modified to adjust difficulty.
-Remaining lives can be checked from the pause screen.
+Remaining lives can be checked from the pause screen or in the corner of the screen.

+A new life is added for each completed level.

 ## 2.4 Score
 The score is calculated as each brick demolished.
 It is reported on game over and saved to the browser memory as a highscore to beat for future play.
-It can be viewed during play from the pause screen.
+It can be viewed during play from the pause screen, or in the corner of the screen.

 ## 2.5 Sounds
 The game features the following SFX: